Michaelar1/Python_Live_Project/README.md

         return render(request, 'DanishTourism_AddLocation.html', content)

 ### Displaying the Database
 In this story, I created a Locations page that would display all items in the database.
 I added a function in views.py that would display the locations and used an HTML table and Django for loop to organize and display the locations.
 I would ideally have liked to add a filter function to this template, but was ultimately unable to due to the fact that the research I did on adding filters conflicted with the main app.
 I would love to do more research on this to be able to add a filter, as it would absolutely make my page more user-friendly.
+I also would like to play with changing the display of the information from a table to a gallery, but due to time constraints wasn't able to complete this during the sprint.

 ![](https://github.com/Michaelar1/Python_Live_Project/blob/main/gif_views/Locations.gif)